 What's this episode all about?

 Our guest today has spent more than 20 years helping educators in 48 states and a dozen countries strengthen their equity efforts in classrooms, schools, and districts.
 Paul Gorski is a social justice activist, author and the Founder of Equity Literacy Institute.
-In today’s episode Paul and Jeff will seek to answer this question.

 In this episode Jeff and Paul discuss how despite schools best intentions their impact sometimes misses the mark and children are winding up traumatized rather than being protected.
 Jeff and Paul discuss their common belief around trauma informed practices and GRIT and how that is impacting equity and missing the mark.